eugenetangkj/tp/docs/DeveloperGuide.md

 7. Else if there is no duplicate `Internship`, the `Internship` created will be added into the `Model` component.
-8. The currently selected `Internship` in the `Model` component will be updated to become this new `Internship` such that the right UI panel displays the information for this new `Internship`.
+8. The currently selected `Internship` in the `Model` component will be updated to become this new `Internship` such that the View Panel displays the information for this new `Internship`.

 #### Design Considerations